How the Industrial Internet of Things is Shaping Our Future

-Currently we’re in the middle of what the World Economic Forum calls the “Fourth Industrial Revolution”, and 2019 is turning out to be the year of the IIoT.
+Currently we’re in the middle of what the World Economic Forum calls the “fourth Industrial Revolution”, and 2019 is turning out to be the year of the IoT.
+Previous revolutions have included:

-The First Industrial Revolution, marked the initial shift to factories and mass production, powered largely by water and steam.
+- The first Industrial Revolution, which marked the initial shift to factories and mass production, powered largely by water and steam

-The Second Revolution, employed electric power for mass production of goods.
+- The second revolution, which employed electric power for mass production of goods

-The Third Revolution , The Digital Revolution, used electronics and information technology to automate production.
-This is where we began to move from mechanical and analog worlds to digital incarnations, setting the stage for the Fourth Revolution.
+- The third – the Digital Revolution – which used electronics and information technology to automate production.
+This is where we began to move from mechanical and analogue worlds to digital incarnations, setting the stage for the fourth…

-The Fourth Revolution has ushered in the age of smart manufacturing.
-The Industrial Internet of Things brings together brilliant machines, advanced analytics and human workers.
-It’s a network consisting of a multitude of devices, connected by communications technologies that provides systems able to monitor, collect, exchange and analyze data.
+The fourth Industrial Revolution has ushered in the age of smart manufacturing, with the IIoT, also known as the Industrial Internet, bringing together brilliant machines, advanced analytics and human workers.
+It’s a network consisting of a multitude of devices, connected by communications technologies, that provides systems able to monitor, collect, exchange, and analyze data, delivering valuable new insights like never before.
 These insights can in turn help drive smarter, faster business decisions for industrial companies of all sizes and shapes.